c4software/rpi-docker-lamp-stack/README.md

 - adminer

 TODO:
-- Multi-users hosting.
+- Multi-users hosting :
-- Add FTP to quickly upload user file in the stack.
+  - [ ] Add FTP in the compose-stack for multi-users file upload
-- Customize the PHP Docker to enable «per user folder ~/username »
+  - [ ] Customize the PHP Docker to enable «per userpublic directory aka ~/username »

 **FOR TESTING/EVALUATION ONLY - NOT FOR PRODUCTION** **I REPEAT DO NOT USE IT IN PRODUCTION**